OpenEvalProject/evals/manuscripts/elife-96893/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/96893/elife-96893-fig4-v1.jpg)

-**Figure 4.:** phox2a mutants.(A) Schematic of retrograde photofill experiments.
+**Figure 4.:** (A) Schematic of retrograde photofill experiments.
 Projection neuron axons expressing the photolabile protein Kaede are targeted at the midbrain-hindbrain boundary with ultraviolet light.
 Converted protein (magenta) retrogradely diffuses to the soma, while the unconverted nucleus remains green.
 (B) Projection neuron somata in sibling controls (left) and phox2a null mutants (right) after retrograde photolabeling.
 Experiments performed at 5 dpf.
 Neurons visualized in Tg(isl1:GFP);Tg(–6.7Tru.Hcrtr2:GAL4-VP16);Tg(UAS:E1b-Kaede).
 (C) Top two panels: Projection neuron axons at the hindbrain (inset) and midbrain-hindbrain boundary in sibling controls (top) and phox2a null mutants (bottom).
 Axons visualized using Tg(isl1:GFP);Tg(–6.7Tru.Hcrtr2:GAL4-VP16);Tg(UAS:E1b-Kaede).
 White dashed outline (circle) shows arborization fields in nIII/nIV.
 Dashed box over axons shows location of two bottom panels.
 MHB and yellow dashed line, midbrain-hindbrain boundary. nucMLF: nucleus of the longitudinal fasciculus.
 Bottom two panels: Zoom of axons (dashed rectangle above).
 Spatial segregation between early-born (magenta +green) and late-born (green only) axons.
 White dashed line reflects separation between dorsal (nose-up, early-born) and ventral (nose-down, late-born) axon bundles.
 Image at 5 dpf in sagittal view.
 (D) Projection neuron axon bundle in a phox2a null mutant at 3 dpf.
 White arrows point to single collateral to two nIII/nIV neurons that were not eliminated following phox2a knockout.
 (E) Fluorescent in situ hybridization against RNA for three pre-synaptic markers: synaptophysin a (sypa; left), synaptic vesicle glycoprotein 2 (sv2, middle), and synapsin I (syn1, right).
 Top row, sibling controls.
 Bottom row, phox2a null mutants.
 For each panel set, left images show in situ probe expression (green) and right images show merge with projection neurons labeled in Tg(–6.7Tru.Hcrtr2:GAL4-VP16);Tg(UAS:E1b-Kaede).
 Dashed lines outline the projection nucleus.
 Cell and transcript expression outside the projection nucleus is removed for visual clarity.
 Images taken at 5 dpf in sagittal mount.
 All scale bars, 20 µm.

 Next, we evaluated whether projection neuron axons remain capable of wiring with spatially-appropriate motor partners.
 Projection neuron axons segregate along the dorsal (nose-up) and ventral (nose-down) axes according to their birth order (early/late born, respectively; Liu et al., 2022, Goldblatt et al., 2023) and the pool topography of their motor targets (Greaney et al., 2017).
 To test whether projection neurons retain this topography, we optically labeled the axons of early-born (before 30 hpf) projection neurons (Goldblatt et al., 2023).
 In phox2a mutants, axons remained dorsoventrally segregated at midbrain targets (Figure 4C, inset).
 Typically, projection neurons robustly collateralize to nIII/nIV targets at the midbrain-hindbrain boundary.
 We did not observe collaterals to nIII/nIV in phox2a mutants (Figure 4C).
 However, projection neurons still robustly arborized to more rostral, spinal-projecting targets in the nucleus of the medial longitudinal fasciculus, suggesting they retain the machinery necessary to collateralize.
 Consistent with this hypothesis, we observed that projection neurons formed occasional, small collaterals in phox2a mutants with few (1–5%) nIII/nIV neurons remaining (Figure 4D).
 We conclude that projection neurons remain competent to assemble with spatially-appropriate targets.